DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Performance Evaluation

 \section{Performance Evaluation}

-We evaluated the performance of \abbrev using the benchmark suite Nbench~\cite{nbench}.
-Benchmarking SGX code can be challenging, since well-known benchmark suites rely on a number of features, including system calls, timestamps, and the file system, which are not directly available in SGX.
-We chose Nbench because it has been previously used to analyze the performance, e.g., of SGX-Shield~\cite{SGXShield2017}.
-It relies only marginally on the file system and it is relatively simple (5217~lines of code), so it can be easily adapted to run inside an SGX enclave.
-The original version relies on timestamps to run each benchmark for an equal amount of time; since timestamps are not available in SGX enclaves we manually chose for each benchmark the lowest number of iterations that yielded a run time greater than 100~ms. Our test system has an Intel Skylake i7-6700 processor clocked at $3.40$~GHz and runs Ubuntu 14.04.4.
+We evaluated the performance of \abbrev using the benchmark suite Nbench~\cite{nbench}.\footnote{Benchmarking SGX code can be challenging, since well-known benchmark suites rely on a number of features, including system calls, timestamps, and the file system, which are not directly available in SGX.} We use Nbench because it has been previously used to analyze SGX performance~\cite{SGXShield2017}, it relies only marginally on the file system, and it is relatively simple (5217~LoC), so it can easily be adapted to run inside an SGX enclave.
+The original version relies on timestamps to run each benchmark for an equal amount of time; since timestamps are not available in SGX enclaves we manually chose for each benchmark the lowest number of iterations that yielded a run time greater than 100~ms. We measured the run time of the benchmarks by briefly switching to the non-SGX mode and reading the hardware time stamp counter.
+We measured the overhead due to this mode switch and it is negligible compared to the overall run time.
+Our test system is equipped with an Intel Skylake i7-6700 processor clocked at $3.40$~GHz, $128$~MB Enclave Page Cache, running Ubuntu 14.04.4.